ATTX-project/ATTX-project.github.io/attx_project/Containerized-testing.md

 RUN chmod 700 /tmp/runTests.sh
 ```

 `frekele/gradle` image contains all the components to run Gradle 3.3. `dockerize` is used by the `runTests.sh` script to poll ports on different containers as a crude way to determine whether the service each container provides is up or not.
 Note that only `build.test.gradle` file is copied to the image.
-Image also doesn't run any script by default, instead the dcompose gradle plugin is used to attach a command  `runTests.sh` to the test container, which runs dockerized checks and runs the tests.
+Image also doesn't run any script by default, instead the dcompose Gradle plugin is used to attach a command  `runTests.sh` to the test container, which runs dockerized checks and runs the tests.

 ### Configuring Jenkins